Office of the Superintendent of Financial Institutions

 The AAR must disclose and discuss the results of the scenarios required by CALM.
 All CALM required scenarios and the corresponding insurance contract liabilities must be disclosed.
 Additional scenario testing must also be disclosed.

-For the scenario used in the valuation, it is required that the reinvestment and inflation assumption rates for each duration be disclosed.
+For the scenario used in the valuation, the AAR must disclose the reinvestment and inflation assumption rates for each duration.
 The Appointed Actuary should disclose how historic and current investment spreads were considered in the development of future investment spread and future credit loss assumptions.

-Appointed Actuaries are reminded that they should pay special attention to the current low interest rate environment in setting valuation assumptions.
+Appointed Actuaries should pay special attention to the current low interest rate environment in setting valuation assumptions.
 Paragraph 2330.
 33 to 2330.34 of the SOP refers to running scenarios other than the prescribed scenarios.
-For the 2017 year-end, the Appointed Actuary is expected to disclose in the AAR the effect of the scenarios using the following interest rates for all future reinvestment assumptions (both short and long term).
+For the 2018 year-end, the Appointed Actuary is expected to disclose in the AAR the effect of the scenario using 2.5% for all future reinvestment assumptions (both short and long term).

 For the credit spread assumption for fixed income assets (Paragraph 2340.12 to 2340.14 of the SOP), the Appointed Actuary must provide information related to the determination of the credit spread assumptions including data used to support the assumptions, best estimates, margins for adverse deviations, etc., along with the rationale supporting these assumptions.

-The Appointed Actuaries are also asked to disclose the effect of using a 3.5% flat discount rate as the valuation interest rate where the liability cash flows have been determined assuming a current and future interest rate environment of 3.5%.
-For assumed inflation rates, Investment Income Tax, participating policyholder dividends, adjustable features and minimum interest crediting rates, the Appointed Actuaries should reflect interest rates immediately moving to 3.5% and remaining there for all future years.
+For assumed inflation rates, Investment Income Tax, participating policyholder dividends, adjustable features and minimum interest crediting rates, the Appointed Actuaries should reflect interest rates immediately moving to the flat discount rates and remaining there for all future years.

-For both fixed income and non-fixed income assets, the Appointed Actuary must discuss the following:
+For both fixed income and non-fixed income assets, the Appointed Actuary must discuss the:

-The use of non-fixed income assets (e.g. equities, real estate, timber, etc.) for CALM valuation must be disclosed and described.
-The basis for the expected experience assumption and the MfAD is to be disclosed, separately for income and growth assumptions.
-The timing and amount of the one-time shock to value should be disclosed along with the rationale supporting these assumptions.
+The AAR must disclose and describe the use of non-fixed income assets (e.g. equities, real estate, timber, etc.) for CALM valuation.
+The basis for the expected experience assumption and the MfAD is to be disclosed separately for income and growth assumptions.
+The AAR should also disclose the timing and amount of the one-time shock to value along with the rationale supporting these assumptions.

 Regarding 2340.20 of the SOP, the Appointed Actuary must discuss the methodology used to derive the discount rates used in calculating the maximum amount of non-fixed income assets at each projected period and the discount rates.